santiagoahl/platzi-telco-customer-churn/README.md

 	* `TotalCharges`
 	* `PaymentMethod`

-* The target feature is `Churn`, which tells us wheter the customer left or not the telco.
+* The target feature is `Churn`, which tells us wether the customer left or not the telco.

 * Dimensionality reduction with **PCA**.
 * Data balancing with **SMOTE**.